Continuing Education Activity

 - Beta-lactamase inhibitors.
 They work primarily by inactivating serine beta-lactamases, which are enzymes that hydrolyze and inactivate the beta-lactam ring (especially in gram-negative bacteria).
 These agents include the first-generation beta-lactamase inhibitors (clavulanic acid, sulbactam, and tazobactam) and the newer avibactam and vaborbactam that are active against carbapenemase such as Klebsiella pneumoniae carbapenemase (KPC).

 Mechanism of Resistance

 Resistance to beta-lactams is an alarming and growing phenomenon and, in turn, a public health challenge.
-It concerns above all Streptococcus pneumoniae and individual gram-negative bacilli such as Pseudomonas aeruginosa.
-With emerging resistance for antibiotics, it makes sense to look into mechanisms of resistance as it can help to decide which drugs to prescribe in different scenarios and ways to overcome the same.
+It concerns, above all, Streptococcus pneumoniae and individual gram-negative bacilli such as Pseudomonas aeruginosa.
+With emerging resistance for antibiotics, it makes sense to look into mechanisms of resistance as it can help decide which drugs to prescribe in different scenarios and ways to overcome the same.
 Although bacterial resistance to beta-lactams mostly expresses through the production of beta-lactamases, other mechanisms are involved.
 Following are the mechanisms of resistance:

 - Inactivation by the production of beta-lactamases

 - Decreased penetration to the target site (e.g., the resistance of Pseudomonas aeruginosa

 - Alteration of target site PBPs (e.g., penicillin resistance in pneumococci)

 - Efflux from the periplasmic space through specific pumping mechanisms

 The indications for using the beta-lactam antibiotics are many and vary according to the subclass considered